bigdoods/ifc-tech.org/docs/tools/index.md

 Each tool is included for its functional application within the IFC ecosystem.
 Tool suites are deconstructed into their component functions for categorization.

-Companies or people who want other products to be added to the list should [contact us](webmaster@buildingsmart.org).
+Companies or people who want other products to be added to the list should submit a PR.

 ### NOTE:
 The list is based on information that had been made available to us, and we as the publisher of this site make this information available as-is, i.e. without any guarantee of completeness, correctness and whether the information is up-to-date.